Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Real Data Scenario

 \section{Real Data Scenario}

-Finally we apply our approach to the data set presented in Section \ref{sec:data_stat}.
-We conduct a comprehensive evaluation by comparing our proposed method with other benchmark methods using standard diagnostics of probabilistic forecasts [Appendix~\ref{apdx:diagnostics}] in Section~\ref{sec:comp_benchmark}.
+Finally, we apply our approach to the data set presented in Section \ref{sec:data_stat}.
+We conduct a comprehensive evaluation by comparing our proposed method with other benchmark probabilistic downscaling methods using standard diagnostics of probabilistic prediction [Appendix~\ref{apdx:diagnostics}] in Section~\ref{sec:comp_benchmark}, in addition to a deterministic precipitation prediction provided by IFS data.
 We then assess the spatial coherence of the generated samples from all these methods in Section~\ref{sec:spat_coh}.
 Finally, we investigate the effect of varying lengths of training data on the performance of our approach in Section~\ref{sec:len_traindat}.